 Build UK has temporarily repurposed its Open Doors Website to help construction workers find local accommodation when working away from home.
 With more hotels re-opening across the country, the Open Doors Website will only offer accommodation to those working in lockdown areas.

 Construction Talent Retention Scheme

-The government is supporting industry to launch a Construction Talent Retention Scheme (TRS), which aims to help avoid skilled people leaving the sector where they lose their jobs, and help find other roles within construction.
-This will launch in approximately two weeks, but needs all of construction to engage if it is to be successful.
+The Government’s Construction Talent Retention Scheme (TRS) is now live!
+The online portal aims to help avoid skilled people leaving the sector where they lose their jobs, and help find other roles within construction.

 Companies can register their interest and will be able to load vacancies onto the portal, and individuals who are looking for work will be able to have their own profile.
-The working group – through the Construction Leadership Council (CLC) and a group of construction trade associations – are working through the detail for launch, and it may also look at a means of loaning ‘gangs’.
-While we recognise that this is essentially a ‘job website’, we hope that the industry focus and the exclusion of recruitment companies, will allow the quick transfer of talent within the industry.
 The TRS model has been used successfully in other sectors such as automotive and aerospace.

 Crisis Support Helpline

 In this current crisis, it is vital that the your staff are aware that they can access the Lighthouse Club’s 24/7 Construction Industry Helpline for support.
 There is also financial support for those construction industry workers that are facing particular hardship.

 Like many charities, the pandemic will also impact Lighthouse Club’s resources, so if you would like to give a donation or become a company supporter, you can do so here.